Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 Author: Jamie Shanks

 SPEAR selling is the battle-tested approach for both sales executives and sales professionals to utilize in their quest for better account-based sales outcomes.
 It is the definitive account-based sales guide for the modern, digital seller.
-Shanks has taught and coached hundreds of organizations on how to use SPEAR selling to boost sales in a variety of sales roles.
+Shanks has taught and coached hundreds of organisations on how to use SPEAR selling to boost sales in a variety of sales roles.

-To Sell Is Human
+5. One Of The Top Sales Books: To Sell Is Human

 Author: Daniel H. Pink